Occupational employment statistics (OES)

 Estimates for some occupations or wage levels may be suppressed because they do not meet BLS publication standards or due to small sample size.
 These include occupations with an estimated employment of fewer than 10 people.
 Blanks in the data columns indicate suppressed data.

 The May 2015 estimates resulted in new metropolitan statistical area (MSA) definitions and name changes, which were originally approved by the BLS in 2013.
 For Washington state, a new Walla Walla MSA was added to include Columbia and Walla Walla counties.
 Pend Oreille and Stevens counties were moved under the new Spokane-Spokane Valley MSA.
 Adams and Grant counties were moved under the Eastern WA nonmetropolitan area.
-To facilitate the new area definition changes, older panel data were re-weighted to represent the new areas.
-New area breakouts are represented in greater detail in the 2016 Occupational Employment and Wage Estimates report.
+New area breakouts are represented in greater detail in the 2017 Occupational Employment and Wage Estimates report.
+One estimation change from 2016 is that percentile wages can now be estimated up to $99.99/hour or $207,980/year.
 National estimates, state estimates and more information about the program are available online at www.bls.gov/oes.

 Percentiles – The percentile columns reflect the percentage of all wage earners that earn below the wage rate specific for a given occupation.